Go to the Nature Institute’s home page

 In this way, a very subtle change — originating, say, from an extracellular influence — can yield a dramatic transformation of cytoplasmic organization, just as a slight change in the temperature or salinity of water can shift an ice-forming condition to an ice-melting one, or vice versa.

 Moreover, these phase-separated droplets can be highly organized internally: “multiple distinct liquid phases can coexist and give rise to richly structured droplet architectures determined by the relative liquid surface tensions” (Shin and Brangwynne 2017).
-Also, some parts may become gel-like,6 and others may form more or less solid granules.
+Also, some droplets may become gel-like,4 while others may form more or less solid granules.
 Many such droplets may pass through stages, from more liquid to more solid, before dispersing.
 They form in response to particular needs, perform their work, and then pass away.
 Others are more or less permanent.
 Phase separation has been called “a fundamental mechanism for organizing intracellular space” (Shin and Brangwynne 2017) — one where “function derives not from the structures of individual proteins, but instead, from dynamic material properties of entire [protein aggregates] acting in unison through phase changes” (Halfmann 2016).

 We also know now that weak, transient interactions among intrinsically unstructured proteins and RNAs can result in crucial, flexible “scaffolds” that help to assemble these phase-separated aggregates, drawing in a set of functionally related molecules.
 “Weak”, “transient”, and “flexible” in my description here might be taken as indicators of the living, responsive, and non-machine-like character of the activity.